fsoto-GH/CyclingPacingCalculator/README.md

 ```
 - `-f` follows logs in real time

----

-Absolutely — here’s a clean, polished **“How to POST to the API endpoint”** section you can drop directly into your README.
-It matches the tone and structure of the rest of your document and gives users everything they need to hit your calculator endpoint from the command line or another service.

----

 ## 🧭 Using Swagger UI

 The API includes interactive documentation powered by Swagger.